sberrevoets/scottberrevoets.com/content/2024-12-08-neovim-dictionary-lookup.md

   callback = ClosePopup,
 })
 ```

+With the end result being:

+![Dictionary lookup of the word ambiguous in
+neovim](/images/dictionary-lookup-neovim.png)

 Dictionary lookup also still works in non-markdown files by directly invoking
 `:Dict`, which is a bit more typing but also much less common.
 That's all that